TheOdinProject/curriculum/ruby_on_rails/advanced_forms_and_activerecord/installing_psql.md

 Now our role is fully set up: we've got `<role_name>` and that role has a database.
 Enter the command `\q` to exit the interactive terminal for `postgres`.

 #### 3.3 Securing Our New Role
-One important thing that we have to do is to set up a password for our new role so that the data is protected.
-Now that our role is set up, we can actually use it to administer PostgreSQL.
+One important thing we have to do is set up a password for our new role to protect the data.
+Now that we have our role, we can use it to administer PostgreSQL.
 All you have to do is enter this command to get into the PostgreSQL prompt for the database matching your user:

 ~~~bash
 psql